Vaishnavigowda27/FarmSarthi/README.md

 ### Reviews

 Reviews are available only on completed bookings that have not been reviewed.
 Farmers rate out of 5 and leave a comment.
 Equipment and owner ratings are recalculated as running averages after each submission.
-Owners can respond to reviews they receive.
+Owners can check to reviews they receive.

 ### Multi-language Support